 The Princess Bride (1987)

-This is my favorite movie.
-Ever.
 Where else can you find a movie that combines so many genres (and their clichés) and does it so well, with such tenderness and wit?
-It’s as romantic as it is quotable and with a unforgettable cast that is sure to delight people of all ages (I’ve been watching it since I was about four and I’m still not tired of it)!
+It’s as romantic as it is quotable and with a unforgettable cast that is sure to delight people of all ages.

 Why millennials should watch The Princess Bride: You can feel free to laugh with Christopher Guest, cry with Mandy Patinkin and swoon over Cary Elwes.
 You’re welcome.
 This movie will remind you of the fairy tales from your childhood and a time when kissing scenes were the absolute worst part of any story.